revisohq/embedded-reports-app/README.md

 The application was built using:

 * angular for the client-side
-* Aspnet.core for the server-side
+* Aspnet Core for the server-side

 Furthermore the application is a **_containerized_** application and to achieve this it makes use of the docker platform.